sodadata/docs/soda/glossary.md

 {% include glossary-monitor.md %}

 ### notification
-A setting you configure in a Soda Cloud monitor that defines whom to notify when a data issue triggers an alert.
-See also: [alert](#alert).
+A setting you configure in a Soda Cloud agreement that defines whom to notify with check results after a scan.

 ### scan
 {% include glossary-scan.md %}

+#### scan definition
+A collection of checks YAML files that contain the checks for data quality you wish to scan at a specific time, including details for which Soda Agent to use to connect to which data source.
+Effectively, a scan definition provides the what, when, and where to run a scan.

+#### Soda Agent
+The Helm chart you deploy in your Kubernetes cluster to faciliate a secure connection between your Soda Cloud account and your data sources.
+See [Deploy a Soda Agent]({% link soda-agent/deploy.md %}).

 ### SodaCL
 The domain-specific language to define Soda Checks in a checks YAML file.
 A Soda Check is a test that Soda Core executes when it scans a dataset in your data source.
 See [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %}).

 ### Soda Cloud
-A web application that enables you to examine scan results and create monitors and alerts.
+A web application that enables you to examine scan results and create agreements.
 Create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
 If you also use Soda Core, you can [connect Soda Core to Soda Cloud]({% link soda-core/connect-core-to-cloud.md %}).

 ### Soda Core
 A free, open-source, command-line tool that enables you to use the Soda Checks Language to turn user-defined input into aggregated SQL queries.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
 See [Soda Core documentation]({% link soda-core/overview-main.md %}).